tweag/cardano-conformance-testing-of-consensus/docs/design.md

 The goal of milestone 1 is to de-risk the project implementation.
-We will provide an extremely bare-bones minimum viable product (MVP) which illustrates that the major engineering hurdles can be solved.
+We will provide an extremely bare-bones minimum viable product (MVP) which illustrates that the major engineering hurdles can be solved and that our approach is feasible.

 To that end, we will deliver an executable which can perform black-box test (a fork of) `cardano-node` against a single point schedule.